PranayJuneja/Trello-MCP-Server/DevDiary.md

 The client tried to parse `[dotenv...` as JSON, saw the `[` and then the `d`, and immediately failed because that's not valid JSON.

 **The Culprits:**
-1.  **`dotenv` Library:** By default, some versions of the `dotenv` library print a helpful debug message to the console when they load a `.env` file.
-Unfortunately, it prints this to `stdout`.
+1.  **`dotenv`-related Output:** In our specific setup, we were getting debug output like `[dotenv@17.2.1] injecting env...` when loading environment variables.
+This could come from various sources: debug mode being enabled, using a dotenv variant like `dotenv-flow` or `dotenv-expand`, or other tools in the chain that log to `stdout`.
+The core `dotenv` package doesn't print anything by default, but our particular configuration was producing this output.
 2.  **`pnpm` Banners:** The `pnpm` package manager, which we used to run our script, can also print its own output, like version numbers or warnings, to `stdout`.

 **The Fix (A Two-Pronged Attack):**
 1.  **Silence `pnpm`:** We updated the `args` in our `.cursor/mcp.json` to include the `--silent` flag.
 This tells `pnpm` to just run the script and not print any of its own chatter.
-2.  **Redirect `dotenv`'s Output:** We couldn't easily disable `dotenv`'s message, but we could control *where* it goes.
+2.  **Redirect Debug Output:** We couldn't easily disable the dotenv-related debug messages, but we could control *where* they go.
 In `src/config/env.ts`, we temporarily redirected `console.log` to `console.error` right before `dotenv.config()` was called, and then restored it immediately after.
 Since the MCP protocol only cares about `stdout`, anything printed to `stderr` is ignored by the client and is useful for debugging.

 **Key Takeaway:** **STDOUT IS SACRED.** In `stdio` mode, only MCP protocol messages can ever be printed to `stdout`.
 All logs, banners, warnings, and debug messages *must* be sent to `stderr`.
+This isn't just Claude being strict—it's by design in JSON-RPC-over-stdio implementations, which follow structured framing requirements.
 Our logger was already correctly configured to use `stderr`, but we had to wrangle these third-party libraries to respect that rule.

 ### Problem #3: The Validation Nightmare - "keyValidator._parse is not a function"